 The temperature of your body and its surroundings can actually influence the quality of your sleep: our brain needs a natural drop in evening temperature (ideal is between 15 and 19 ºC) as an alert to the brain to release melatonin, the sleep inducing hormone that controls your daily sleep-wake cycles.
 Central heating can interfere so adjusting the temperature in your bedroom is essential.
 Sleeping with the right sheets and a good mattress also helps in getting the temperature right, as does leaving a window open for the necessary air circulation inside the room.
 In really warm weather a small fan helps cool down the room.

 Where possible, dim the lights in the hours before bed as this is proven to help your body prepare for the sleep to come.
 Overhead lights especially are not a good idea so try to lower light intensity by keeping those switched off and stick to diffused or indirect light from smaller lamps.
-Better yet: back to the old days with some candle light anyone?
 Also try to sleep in the darkest environment possible: invest in some good blinds, especially when you live in a city where lights outside may intrude into your bedroom.

-Not everyone is blessed with a quiet outside environment, especially when you live in the city like I do.
+Not everyone is blessed with a quiet outside environment, especially when you live in the city.
 Sudden noises like sirens, the screech of a car braking, neighbours slamming a door: not very helpful when you are trying to fall asleep.
 But did you know you can actually drown out these annoying sounds by listening to these two other types of sound?

 - white noise is a steady ambient sound, like the whirring of a fan or steady rainfall